gautamop01/CS211-Computer-Architecture/README.md

 - Lab 4 : Stack and Subroutines
 - Lab 5 : Floating Point Operations in MIPS
 - Lab 6 : Dynamic Memory Allocation
+- Lab 7 : Arithmetic Circuits and ALU

 #Programming exercises done as a part of a course on Computer Architecture. programming exercises come random practice problems found online.
 Organised alphabetically, this list explains what each MIPS code file does.